 Once the bone graft material is introduced into the cavity, the dental surgeon will close the incision with stitches.
 Over time, the new bone graft material will begin merging with the patient's natural bone tissue.

 90 to 120 minutes

-Patients may experience some swelling around the incision area.
-Bleeding from the nose or mouth is also possible during the first few weeks after the sinus lift procedure.
-Patients need to avoid sneezing or blowing their nose – the stitches can get loose and the bone graft material can move inside the cavity.
+For most patients, the average sinus lift recovery experience involves dealing with swelling in the gum tissue around the incision area.
+Bleeding from the mouth or nose is also common during the first few weeks after the procedure.
+Blowing your nose or sneezing needs to be avoided as the stitches can get loose, and the bone graft material can move inside the sinus cavity.

 ● Torn or punctured sinus membrane